 BENEFITS OF NCDEX CHANA FUTURES:

-⮚ Hedging and price risk management tool for value chain Efficient and transparent price discovery.
+- Hedging and price risk management tools for value chain efficiency and transparent price discovery.

-• Due date/ Expiry Date 20th day of the delivery month – If 20th happens to be a holiday, a Saturday or a Sunday, then the expiry date (or due date) shall be the immediately preceding trading day of the Exchange, which is other than a Saturday
+- Due date/ Expiry Date 20th day of the delivery month – If the 20th happens to be a holiday, a Saturday, or a Sunday, then the expiry date (or due date) shall be the immediately preceding trading day of the Exchange, which is other than a Saturday

-• Tender period – The tender period would be the last 5 stock trading days (including expiry day) of the contracts.
+- Tender period – The tender period would be the last 5 stock trading days (including the expiry day) of the contracts.